A decision on retrying Amanda Knox is expected soon

 Knox, who is not in Italy for the hearing, is confident in the Italian legal system and hopes one day to return to Italy as a free woman, her lawyer, Luciano Ghirga, said Monday.

-If the acquittal is overturned, the case will go back to an appellate court and Knox might have to return to Italy.
 If she refuses, the Italian government could appeal to the U.S. government for her extradition.

-But even if it does, Knox still not might end up before an Italian court.
+But even if it does, Knox might still not end up before an Italian court.

 U.S. officials might reject such a request because it violates the U.S. legal principle that a criminal defendant can’t be tried twice on the same allegation, said Joey Jackson, a contributor for HLN’s “In Session.”